-Shanghai is one of the largest global economic hub in world.
+Shanghai is one of the largest global economic hubs in the world.
 It is the biggest city in China with a population of more than 24 million.
 Shanghai was an official host for Expo 2010 and recorded the greatest number of visitors in any event.
 Shanghai is one of the top 10 places to visit in China with kids and so let’s go for a Quick Shanghai Tour or read about the best things to do in Shanghai and why it should be included in highlights of China.

 Shanghai is a perfect blend of modern & traditional cultures.
 Skylines of high rise buildings and Chinese traditions makes this city very unique.
 If you have a layover in Shanghai then read about tips to utilize your maximum time.

 I went to Shanghai as a small stopover for attending a wedding in Xinyu(a small province in China).
 And if you want to feel true authentic China then go for a biking trip in China.
 Know more about Cycling China – Bicycyling touring across.
 I had got only 24 hours in Shanghai for visiting all tourist attractions.
 There was continuous rains in Shanghai, but it did not dropped my Travel spirits.
 I still managed to do my Quick Shanghai Tour.
 I stayed in Shanghai Marriott City Center Hotel.
 So Let’s go for Quick Shanghai Tour in rains and thunderous sky….

 Top Things To Do in Quick Shanghai Tour –

 Bund is a long walkway stretch along waterfront promenade on the banks of river Huangpu.
 The other side of Bund has various architectural styled Building.
 Famous skyline of Shanghai with Oriental Pearl Tower can be viewed from the promenade.